 The Kansas eviction notice forms may be used in the event that a landlord has a tenant who is failing to abide by the terms set forth in the lease, whether it is for non-payment of rent or other issues.
 In each situation, a landlord must provide written notice to the tenant of landlord’s intention to go to court and have the tenant evicted if tenant does not either move out or remedy the situation.
 In some cases, the tenant cannot remediate and must move out.
-If the tenant does not respond appropriately, landlord may file a Forcible Detainer Action consisting of a Petition for Eviction and a Summons with the Local District Court.
+If the tenant does not respond appropriately, landlord may file the Civil Information Sheet and the Petition for Eviction.

 14-Day Notice to Quit (Non-Compliance) – In accordance with § 58-2564 the tenant shall have fourteen (14) days to correct the lease violation.
 If they do not correct they will have thirty (30) days to vacate the premises.